roby2358/yuwakisarl/collect/README.md

 Development dependencies:
 `pytest`

+Note: Pufferlib requires linux or WSL2

 ## Setup
 ```bash
 uv sync
 ```

 This creates a `.venv` and installs the project plus dev dependencies.

+Note: You must run Pufferlib in Linux or WSL2

 ## Running the Game
 ```bash